Dev-Dannie/Dev-Dannie/README.md

 # Hi, My name is Daniel
-- I am currently based in Nigeria
+- I am a Frontend web developer
 - I am seeking an opportunity to make the best use of my knowledge and utilizing it for adding value in every form; fulfilling my personal and professional growth
 - 👀  I love animes, sports and meeting new people
 - 🌱 I’m currently learning React